Free Case Evaluation 267-861-7100

 What Damages (Compensation) Can Be Recovered in a Delivery Truck Accident Case?

-Finally, an insurance claim or legal case stemming from a delivery truck accident is a complex matter.
-Please consider reaching out to Anthony C. Gagliano, III, Esquire, P.C., to learn how to receive medical expenses, pain and suffering, property damage, and lost wages.
-Being able to compile a detailed list of your injuries, medical expenses, and lost wages can help settle your case in a contested hearing or in mediation.
+An insurance claim or legal case involving a delivery truck accident can be complex.
+Please consider reaching out to Anthony C. Gagliano, III, Esquire, P.C. to learn how to receive compensation for medical expenses, pain and suffering, property damage, and lost wages.
+Compiling a detailed list of your injuries, medical expenses, and lost wages can help resolve your case in a hearing or mediation.

 Where Can You Go from Here?
 Contact Anthony C. Gagliano, III, Esquire, P.C.